Brotherscodes/UFOs/README.md

 ## Project Overview:

-Using `HTM`L and `JavaScript` to create an interactive webpage that allows users to parse the given data around UFO sightings. `CSS` and `Bootstrap` were used to guide the appearance of the webpage and give the user an interative and responsive experience.
+Using `HTML` and `JavaScript` to create an interactive webpage that allows users to parse the given data around UFO sightings. `CSS` and `Bootstrap` were used to guide the appearance of the webpage and give the user an interative and responsive experience.

 <br>